-Sundance Ranch's New Location or 10 things I've been doing other than a blog
+Sundance Ranch's New Location (or 10 things I've been doing other than writing this blog!)

 “Please write a blog so we can direct people to your website!” says Desi, my lovely wife as well as my marketing manager and compass holder.
 “You are over a month late!”

 Sundance Ranch, our new therapy ranch that we bought in Elizabeth, CO in December is growing fast!

 This has been the opportunity of a lifetime being able to build a ‘clinic’ setting based on and within nature and agriculture.